Recently, I have been buying VPSes with various companies to test setting up a light, fast and efficient Linux box to run some of my sites.

 With the choice of software decided, I installed the LEMP stack and tried to set up sites on the VPS box I had.
 One error that I came across was, “bind() to 0.0.0.0:80 failed (98: Address already in use)”, after I installed nginx, edited the necessary configuration files (nginx.conf among others) and restarted the nginx server using the /etc/init.d/nginx restart command.

-The solution was easy – remove the Apache software.
-You can do this by issuing the apt-get remove apache2 command on Debian or Ubuntu servers.
-Reboot the server and nginx should be humming along nicely.
+The solution was easy – stop or remove the Apache software.
+Since I did not need Apache 2, I issued apt-get remove apache2 to uninstall it on Debian or Ubuntu servers.
+Alternatively, you can power down Apache 2 first, by the command sudo service apache2 stop.
+If you uninstalled apache2, reboot the server once and nginx should be humming along nicely.